August 1st, 2014

-CFTR variants linked to a second type of Cystic Fibrosis not affection the lungs.
+CFTR variants linked to a second type of Cystic Fibrosis that does not affect the lungs.

 A paper published in PLoS Genetics by LaRusch and colleagues from the North American Pancreatitis Study II (NAPS2) provides compelling evidence of a group of pathogenic mutations in the CFTR gene that increase the risk for chronic pancreatitis, but not lung disease.
 CFTR is a molecule that is expressed on epithelial cells that separate the fluids of the body from the outside world.
 CFTR is a channel that allows negatively charged ions (i.e. anions such as chloride [Cl-] and bicarbonate [HCO3-]) to be pushed from the endothelial cells interior out of the body by a strong electrical charge (the inside of the cell has a negative charge and like charges repulse).
 The build up of ions outside of the cells cause an increase in osmotic pressure, pulling water and sodium out of the body as well – resulting in fluid secretion.
 The recent discovery demonstrated that when a molecule inside the epithelial cells called WNK1 is activated, it causes the CFTR molecule to change from the normal chloride channel, to a bicarbonate channel.
 The new discovery is that 9 mutations were discovered that prevent WNK1 from making the switch, so cells that use CFTR for bicarbonate secretion, including the pancreas, sinuses and male reproductive organs, do not work properly.
 The pancreas may develop cysts and fibrosis – just like in severe mutations that totally destroy CFTR function and cause classic cystic fibrosis.
 Download the full paper at PLoS Genetics, or read a more detailed newspaper article from the Pittsburgh Post-Gazette.